Sign up below to get notified by email when we launch:

 Car Damage in a Smash-and-Grab Incident

-In a smash-and-grab incident, you can’t use your renters insurance policy to pay for broken windows or any other car damages (you need comprehensive coverage for that).
+In a smash-and-grab incident, you can’t use your renters insurance policy to pay for broken windows or any other car damages (you need auto insurance for that).
 But remember: you can use it to replace the valuables taken from inside the vehicle.

 Stolen Documents Like Driver’s Licenses or Credit Cards